 Your marketing approach must change in response to the circumstances around you.
 What worked last week might not work this week or in a month’s time.
 Things are fluid right now.
 Stay tuned to how your people are feeling and then you’ll show up and be visible to them in a way that’s appropriate and effective.

 It’s a great time for sharing resources and you can absolutely link this to list building.
-If you don’t want to be out and out selling, or even if you don’t want to be out and out list building, then simply provide useful information for free and at the bottom of your very helpful page, invite them to get even more information with your free opt in.
+If you don’t want to be out and out selling, or even if you don’t want to be out and out list building, then simply provide useful information for free and at the bottom of your very helpful page, invite them to get even more information with your free opt-in.
 Nurture the ones who say yes and make an offer down the track.
-And for a more sophisticated strategy, create an FB advert targeted at all the people who viewed your page but didn’t opt in, giving them another change to opt into your free resource.
+And for a more sophisticated strategy, create an FB advert targeted at all the people who viewed your page but didn’t opt-in, giving them another chance to opt into your free resource.

 You can also spend time nurturing your community and introducing yourself to people who – because of the change in circumstances that many find themselves in – might be looking for you for the very first time.
 It seems highly likely that there will be more people scrolling through social media in the next few weeks than ever before.
 Don’t miss this chance to connect with those people.